 Christina Fialho, Co-Founder/Executive Director, CFialho@endisolation.org

 Christina Fialho is the co-founder and co-executive director of CIVIC, a national nonprofit working to end the U.S. immigration detention system.
 Christina is an attorney, social justice activist, and the daughter and granddaughter of immigrants.
 She was awarded the 2016 Ashoka Fellowship and the 2012 Echoing Green Fellowship in recognition of her innovation and entrepreneurship on behalf of people in U.S. immigration detention.
 Christina serves on the Board of Directors for the American Civil Liberties Union (ACLU) of Southern California, and she is a Social Entrepreneur in Residence at UC San Diego’s Rady School of Management.
 Previously, Christina served on the Steering Committee of the Detention Watch Network.
 She also has been recognized for her leadership in California, and was appointed to serve on the California Bar Association’s Civil Justice Strategies Task Force and awarded the 2013 Rockwood Fellowship for a New California.

 Christina’s work has been featured in the New York Times, Los Angeles Times, Associated Press, Fox News, and on Univision and Telemundo, among others.
-She is a regular blogger for The Huffington Post, and she has written for MSNBC, Washington Times, The Hill, and others.
+She is a regular blogger for The Huffington Post, and she has written for MSNBC, Los Angeles Times, Washington Times, The Hill, and others.
 Her scholarly writings, published by Oxford University Press, the Forced Migration Review, and Springer Publishing, have focused on the intersection of constitutional law and immigration law.
 She also has produced award-winning documentary and non-narrated shorts, which have appeared on NPR, in the Ambulante Film Festival in Mexico, and screened at the United Nations in New York City.
 Most recently, she co-edited a book with poet Alicia Partnoy, Call Me Libertad: Poems Between Borders.

 Prior to starting CIVIC, Christina assisted in defending immigrants from detention and deportation, with a focus on representing LGBTQ asylum seekers.
 She has argued cases before the U.S. Court of Appeals for the Ninth Circuit and the U.S. Immigration Courts.